 - Peace of mind: Some SEO practitioners will continue using disavow as insurance against potential issues

-The future relationship between disavow actions and rankings will also be influenced by broader changes in search algorithms.
-As Google continues to emphasize E-E-A-T (Experience, Knowledge, Authoritativeness, and Trustworthiness), the relative importance of individual links may decrease compared to overall content quality and user experience signals.
+Broader algorithm changes will also shape the tool’s future.
+As Google keeps emphasizing E-E-A-T (Experience, Knowledge, Authoritativeness, and Trustworthiness), the weight of individual links may drop relative to overall content quality and user experience signals.

 What if… Google eventually phases out the disavow tool entirely?
-This scenario isn’t far-fetched given the company’s statements about its limited necessity.
-If this happens, SEOs would need to focus exclusively on forward-thinking link building and direct removal of problematic links, potentially leading to healthier link building practices industry-wide.
+Given the company’s statements about its limited necessity, that isn’t far-fetched.
+If it happens, SEOs would need to rely on proactive link building and direct removal of problematic links, which could push the industry toward healthier practices.

-- More minute feedback on which disavowed links were already being ignored
+- More detailed feedback on which disavowed links were already being ignored

 - Integration with manual action reports for more targeted disavowal